ChameleonCloud/docs/source/technical/networks/networks_sdn.rst

 .. code-block:: bash

-   openstack network create --provider-network-type vlan --provider-physical-network exogeni sdn-network-1
+   openstack network create --provider-network-type vlan --provider-physical-network physnet1 sdn-network-1

 2. Create an isolated network with an external OpenFlow controller and without a VFC name:

 .. code-block:: bash

-   openstack network create --provider-network-type vlan --provider-physical-network exogeni --description OFController=<OF_Controller_IP>:<OF_Controller_Port> sdn-network-2
+   openstack network create --provider-network-type vlan --provider-physical-network physnet1 --description OFController=<OF_Controller_IP>:<OF_Controller_Port> sdn-network-2

 3. Create an isolated network with an external OpenFlow controller and give a name to the VFC:

 .. code-block:: bash

-   openstack network create --provider-network-type vlan --provider-physical-network exogeni --description OFController=<OF_Controller_IP>:<OF_Controller_Port>,VSwitchName=<VFCName> sdn-network-3
+   openstack network create --provider-network-type vlan --provider-physical-network physnet1 --description OFController=<OF_Controller_IP>:<OF_Controller_Port>,VSwitchName=<VFCName> sdn-network-3

 A named VFC will be created for the isolated network.
 Subsequent isolated networks that are created with the same VFC name specification will be attached to the same VFC.
-(Current implementation lets the user specify only one OpenFlow controller to the VFCs.
+Current implementation lets the user specify only one OpenFlow controller to the VFCs.
 Also, subsequent isolated network creation commands should include the exactly the same "--description".

 .. code-block:: bash

-   openstack network create --provider-network-type vlan --provider-physical-network exogeni --description OFController=<OF_Controller_IP>:<OF_Controller_Port>,VSwitchName=<VFCName> sdn-network-4
+   openstack network create --provider-network-type vlan --provider-physical-network physnet1 --description OFController=<OF_Controller_IP>:<OF_Controller_Port>,VSwitchName=<VFCName> sdn-network-4